McDowell County Court House - Marion, North Carolina

 When drugstores, namely Streetmans, Davis, and Tainters opened their soda fountains, these establishments quickly became the hub of activity and the center of entertainment with their five-cent cokes or dopes, ice cream, and sodas.

 One should not forget the movies beginning with the silent ones at the Savoy Theater (1912-13) in the first block on South Main Street with someone at the player piano.
-The Davis Grand Theater opened July 1914 where Jimesons Hardware is now.
-C. L. Self took the theater over in September 1914 and operated it until 1917.
+The Davis Grand Theater opened in July of 1914 where Jimesons Hardware is now.
+C. L. Self took the theater over in September of 1914 and operated it until 1917.
 Bride XIII was an exciting serial on Saturdays at the Oasis Theater below Belks on Main Street.
 It was operated by E. J. House and Dr. Justice.
 The Marion Amusement-Marion Theater opened in 1929 in the present Belks annex.
 More sophisticated movies were later shown in the 1950s at the House Theater on Court Street.
 The first prices were five and ten cents, but later they advanced.

 As for sports and athletics, in the 1920s, there were high school basketball, football, baseball, and some tennis.
 Basketball was just played on outdoor courts behind the Presbyterian Church and upstairs over Rice and White Furniture Store.
 Later, the court was moved to a vacant part of the Penick Building behind the Railroad Station.